OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 * Maintainers of open source repositories on GitHub create ["SpringCleaning"](https://github.com/search?q=label%3ASpringCleaning&type=Issues&utf8=%E2%9C%93) issues based on the refactoring candidates from the [Better Code Hub](https://bettercodehub.com) analysis results.
 * Contributors fork the repo, refactor some code based on the issue's description and then create a [Pull Request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) proposing the improvement to the maintainers.
 * Maintainers can use the Better Code Hub webhook integration to validate the contribution and accept the merge.

-**Need a Playground?**
-* Like to see a sample Better Code Hub report with the proposed refactoring candidates?
-* Fancy doing some practice refactoring first?
-* Here's a repo just for that: [Playground](https://github.com/OpenSourceSpringCleaning/Playground)

 ___

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/OpenSourceSpringCleaning/Lobby)